Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/Before the HOL - Mobile app innovation.md

 **Duration**: 60 minutes

-Completing this lab will require accounts for Azure, Visual Studio Team Services, and Visual Studio App Center, as well as an up-to-date installation of Visual Studio on Windows 10.
+Completing this lab will require accounts for Azure, Azure DevOps, and Visual Studio App Center, as well as an up-to-date installation of Visual Studio on Windows 10.
 In this exercise, we will walk through the steps needed for each of these tasks and set up your environment to complete this lab.

 ### Task 1: Create an account, and sign into the Azure portal

 Throughout this lab, you will utilize an Azure subscription, and a Microsoft account.
 If you do not already have an Azure subscription, please follow the instructions at <https://azure.microsoft.com/en-us/free/> to set up your account.
 If you already have an account in <https://portal.azure.com>, then you can continue to the next task.

-### Task 2: Sign into Visual Studio Team Services, and create a new account
+### Task 2: Sign into Azure DevOps, and create a new account

-1. Browse to <https://visualstudio.com>, and sign in with the Microsoft account used to access the Azure Portal in the previous step
+1. Browse to <https://azure.microsoft.com/en-us/services/devops/>, and sign in with the Microsoft account used to access the Azure Portal in the previous step

-2. If you have not already created an account in Visual Studio Team services, select the button to create a new app
+2. If you have not already created an account in Azure DevOps, select the button to create a new app

     ![Create new account icon](media/b4-image3.png "Create new account icon")